Our Bylaws

 ARTICLE I – THE ASSOCIATION

 The Association shall be known as Eastsound Water Users Association (hereinafter referred to as the “Association”).
 The address of the Association is Post Office Box 115, Eastsound, Washington 98245.
 The Association is incorporated under the laws of the State of Washington as a private, non-profit corporation.
-The Association will not discriminate with respect to membership or employment because of race, color, religion, sex, national origin, sexual preference, or age.
+The Association will not discriminate with respect to membership or employment because of race, color, religion, sex, national origin, sexual orientation, or age.

 ARTICLE II – AREA OF OPERATION